skypher/weblocks/docs/source/components.rst

                                    "Billing" (make-instance 'billing-widget :shop-type 'food))))

-``MAKE-WIDGET`` is applied to the widget argument so you can use strings and function designators`'w_footnote(i.e. symbols naming a global function and function objects themselves) instead of widgets in this context.
+``MAKE-WIDGET`` is applied to the widget argument so you can use strings and function designators [#function-designators]_ instead of widgets in this context.

 Views